 HOW CAN I TELL IF IT'S GRAIN OR PIXELATION?

 Especially when looking at a print, sometimes photographers aren't sure if what they are seeing is film grain or pixelation.
-That's because prints are where resolution problems become most prevelant.
+That's because prints are where resolution problems become most prevalent.
 But there are two easy elements that will tell you if your print is grainy or pixelated...

 Pixelation, however, can appear more grid-like (think 8-bit video games from the 1980s).
-Especially on the edges of items in the image—the less pixels there are, the more evident this structure becomes.
+Especially on the edges of items in the image.
+The less pixels there are, the more evident this structure becomes.
 Pixelation also causes loss of detail.

 In fact, there is actually a smaller quantity of tonal values being displayed than a high-resolution image, because there are less units of color/value (pixels) that are making up the image.

 The moral of the story?
-All film has some level of grain, but not all images are pixelated.
-And now, you can tell which is which!
+In film photography All film has some level of grain, but not all images are pixelated.